 Increasing standards and expectations

 Our industry faces continued pressure on cost-efficiency in an environment where the oil price remains volatile.
 While our business remains focused on efficient capital allocation and operating costs in our projects, it is important that this does not compromise our commitment to working responsibly.

 We recognise the ongoing need to improve our standards of operation.
 To maintain our ‘licence to operate’, we track and apply best practices in the way we do business.
 These directly influence our Corporate Responsibility Management System (CRMS).

-Increasingly, providers of capital want to ensure that the highest CR standards are adhered to.
+Increasingly, providers of capital want to ensure that the highest Corporate Responsibility (CR) standards are adhered to.
 We continue to seek improvements in our CRMS to reflect changing standards and stakeholder expectations.
-This included creating a more concise Code of Ethics in 2017, which integrated our previous Code of Business Ethics and Business Principles.
-We improved the integration and the review mechanism for our risk management system.
+Our CRMS is reviewed and revised annually to ensure it is up to date and addresses the latest risks to our business.

-Before starting any new venture, we undertake a due diligence process, to ensure that we have confidence in the partners involved and understand the CR risks associated with them and the locations where operations will take place.
+Before starting a new venture, we undertake a due diligence process to ensure we have confidence in the partners involved and understand the CR risks associated with them and the locations where operations will take place.